Loan Vs Line Of Credit inscription on the sheet

 Fees

 The lender and loan type you choose will determine the fees you’ll have to pay.
-Some of the most common Personal Loan fees include application fees, origination fees, and late payment fees.
+Some of the most common loan fees include application fees, origination fees, and late payment fees.

-Here are some of the most common Personal Loans:
+Here are some of the most common loans:

 • Payday Loans